uniwebcms/website-components-template/README.md

 ![img.jpg](https://github.com/uniwebcms/uniweb-module-builder/raw/main/docs/assets/dev_mode.jpg)

-1. [Release a production version](https://github.com/uniwebcms/uniweb-module-builder/blob/main/docs/prod_distribution.md) when desired.
+**Step 5**: [Release a production version](https://github.com/uniwebcms/uniweb-module-builder/blob/main/docs/prod_distribution.md) when desired.
 Then configure websites and/or website templates to use the production URL of the module.